EB-2 National Interest Waiver (NIW)

 It should be noted that although these requirements are seemingly easily met based on the case law, attention to detail and the ultimate issues of qualifying for the national interest waiver should not be assumed simply because the USCIS has allowed a certain profession to qualify for NIW easily in the past.

-- One of our NIW green card lawyers can assist clients in determining whether they are eligible based on the criteria set forth above.
+One of our NIW green card lawyers can assist clients in determining whether they are eligible based on the criteria listed above.
+We can also help you find evidence that could be used to prove your exceptional ability and your endeavor’s positive impact on the U.S. economy.

-- We have significant experience with complex employment immigration cases and are prepared to assist you with any complexities that may arise with your NIW case.
+Our veteran attorneys have significant experience with complex employment immigration cases and are prepared to assist you with any complexities that may arise with your NIW case.
+If you would like to speak with on of our experts, feel free to fill out this simple contact form to schedule your comprehensive consultation.